 Morro Bay is a freezing place.
 For some reason it is always ten or twenty degrees colder than everywhere around it, so dress warm.

-You can walk or bike from Embarcadero all the way to the base of Morro Rock and to wild, beautiful Morro Strand State Beach on the Harborwalk, which offers a separate pedestrian path and bike path.
+You can walk or bike from Embarcadero all the way to the base of Morro Rock and to wild, beautiful Morro Rock Beach on the Harborwalk, which offers a separate pedestrian path and bike path.
 Here you have a good chance of seeing sea otters on your left as you walk along!
 You may also see sand dollars at the beach at the very end of the parking lot on the left.

 You can also find hundreds of sand dollars at windy Cloisters Beach.